You just received a notice that your teenaged child must appear in the Youth Division of the Court of Québec, often called youth court.

 Taking Time Off Work

 You can take time off work for family reasons.
 The number of days you can take is limited.
-Your employer does not have to pay you for those days.
 You must tell your employer as soon as possible that you need to take time off.

 If you cannot make it to court, tell your child’s lawyer.